 - Applications to record Changes of name, address or assignments may be also be filed electronically, and the PoA belated.

 - These deadlines are counted in business days.
-The days from from March, 15 to July, 15 are NOT considered business days.
 If we do not receive instructions, we may request extensions at NO additional cost.

 - Renewal and recordal certificates are still being issued on paper.
-There was a strong delay before the emergency, this is something the IP Office may progress while working remotely so we are coordinating to accelerate this process.
+There was a strong delay before the emergency, and with a partial reopening, the backlog has increased.

 OPPOSITIONS & LITIGATION: New Opposition Deadlines!

-- Opposition deadlines have been reestablished as from May 26, 2020.
-You may see the updated list of deadlines for the gazettes that had their deadlines suspended below:
+- Opposition deadlines have been reestablished as from May 26, 2020 check the next opposition deadlines in the calendar below:

-- While these are the new final deadlines, we will need your instructions well in advance in order to prepare all the paperwork.
+- Considering the bureaucratic procedures we will need your instructions well in advance in order to prepare all the paperwork.

-- Scanned documentation is still accepted, however all the originals must be submitted when we resume normal activity.
+- Scanned documentation is still accepted, however all the originals must be submitted.

-- Appeals: Deadlines for appeals are counted in business days, counting will resume on July 16.
+- Appeals: Deadlines for appeals are counted in business days.

 - Infringement actions: These actions may be filed online; however, we expect long delays before these are served on the other parties or the inspections are granted.